DevOps-Team5-2022/DevOps-Team5-2022/README.md

 Only when all okay on UAT push to live.
 Minimal pushes to live branch.
 No bug fixes allowed on live branch only roll backs if major error was discovered.

+### Communications Strategy
+Communications will be via teams for calling.
+Usage of telegram for text communication.

+### Delivery Strategy

 <!--
 **DevOps-Team5-2022/DevOps-Team5-2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.